Nick Saban: 2012 season

 At the start of his sixth season, Alabama came into the season ranked No. 2 in both preseason polls for the second consecutive year.
 Alabama opened the season at Cowboys Stadium against #8 Michigan in the first meeting between the schools since the 2000 Orange Bowl with Alabama winning 41–14.
 The next week, Alabama moved up to No. 1 in both polls, marking the fifth consecutive year the Tide reached the top spot.
 A few days later, Alabama shut out Western Kentucky 35–0.
 Alabama opened up conference play the next week by routing Arkansas 52–0 in their sixth consecutive win over the Razorbacks.
 In week 4, Alabama defeated Florida Atlantic 40–7.
 The next week, the Tide defeated Ole Miss 33–14.
-Following a bye week, Alabama traveled to Columbia, Missouri for the first time since 1978 and defeated the Missouri Tigers 42–10 in their first meeting as conference opponents.
+After a bye week, Alabama traveled to Columbia, Missouri, for the first time since 1978 and defeated the Missouri Tigers 42–10 in their first meeting as conference opponents.
 The next week Alabama defeated their rival Tennessee 44–13 for the sixth consecutive year.
 On homecoming, Alabama beat undefeated #13 Mississippi State 38–7.

 In a rematch of the 2012 BCS National Championship Game, Alabama overcame a late deficit with less than a minute remaining to defeat #5 LSU 21–17.
 The next week, Alabama suffered their first loss of the season to new conference member #15 Texas A&M 29–24.
 Alabama rebounded the following week recording its third shutout of the season defeating Western Carolina 49–0.
 The win secured Alabama's fifth consecutive 10-win season, tying the longest streak from 1971 to 1975.
-In the Iron Bowl, Alabama defeated Auburn 49–0 to secure its third SEC Western Division Championship under Saban.
+In the Iron Bowl, Alabama defeated Auburn 49–0 to secure its third SEC Western Division championship under Saban.
 It is the second biggest margin of victory in the rivalry's history and first shutout since 2008.
-It was Alabama's fourth shutout of the season (second time back-to-back) and second year in a row the Tide finish the regular season 11–1.
-In the SEC Championship, Alabama overcame a late drive by #3 Georgia to defeat the Bulldogs 32–28 winning the schools 23rd conference title.
+It was Alabama's fourth shutout of the season (second time back-to-back) and second year in a row the Tide finished the regular season 11–1.
+In the SEC Championship, Alabama overcame a late drive by #3 Georgia to defeat the Bulldogs 32–28, winning the school's 23rd conference title.
 The 2012 title was Alabama's first conference championship since 2009 and Saban's fourth overall.
 The win also clinched a spot in a BCS bowl game for the fourth time in five years.
 On December 2, Alabama finished second in the final BCS rankings for the second consecutive season.
 On January 7, 2013, No. 2 Alabama faced #1 Notre Dame in the first meeting between the schools since 1987, defeating the Irish 42–14 in the 2013 BCS National Championship Game.
 The win gave Alabama their 15th national championship and their third championship in four years.
 Alabama won back-to-back national titles for the first time since 1978 and 1979.
 The title was Saban's fourth national championship and his third with the Crimson Tide, tying him with Wallace Wade for second all-time at Alabama.